rashi12121/ab-testing-experimentation-analytics/README.md

 - Applied two-proportion z-tests, chi-square testing, confidence intervals, and bootstrap resampling to quantify treatment lift and statistical uncertainty.
 - Performed segment-level analysis across device, geography, and acquisition channel to identify heterogeneous treatment effects and support rollout recommendations.

-> The dataset is synthetic and created specifically for portfolio/educational use.